Berg0162/airflow/README.md

 * <b>Heart Rate Monitor (Dual ANT+ and) Bluetooth LE transmitter</b>
 <img src="../main/images/heart_rate_monitor.jpg" width="200" height="150" ALIGN="right" alt="Heart rate monitor" > <br>
 The <b>AIRFLOW</b> device needs continuous measurement of the heart rate to determine the critical mean body temperature which is proportional to the netto heat that is stored in the body.
 Most cyclists are used to wear a heart rate band during a workout and when that band is transmitting data over BLE it will be suitable for the AIRFLOW device.
-Notice that many of the (older) devices allow only <b>one</b> BLE connection at the time, which means that you cannot concurrently connect your cyling computer and Zwift computer and/or <b>AIRFLOW</b> device over BLE with the heart rate band...
+Notice that many of the (older) devices allow only <b>one</b> BLE connection at the time, which means that you cannot concurrently connect your cycling computer and Zwift computer and/or <b>AIRFLOW</b> device over BLE with the heart rate band...
 If possible: Use ANT+ for regular connections and only BLE for the AIRFLOW device!
 <br clear="left">

 * <b>A Power meter with (Dual ANT+ and) Bluetooth LE transmitter</b>